General Use Guidelines

-2. Pets must be leashed at all times when off the Owner's Unit and droppings must be immediately removed.
+2. Pets must be leashed at all times when off the Owner's Property/Unit and droppings must be immediately removed.
 Pets are not allowed on the Golf Course.
-Pet owners may be subject to fines assessed by the Association and/or the Golf Course operation for any violation and damage.
+Pet owners may be subject to fines assessed by the Association and/or the Golf Course Management for any violation and damage.

 C. Buried Material

-Material must not be buried on any Unit including but not limited to any easement area, common area, or area where any structure may be constructed.
+Material must not be buried on any Property/Unit including but not limited to any easement area, common area, or area where any structure may be constructed.
 If any material is known to be buried, all subsequent purchasers must be advised of the location and type of material(s) deposited.
-No hazardous, illegal, or governmentally regulated material(s) may be deposited on any Unit.
+No hazardous, illegal, or governmentally regulated material(s) may be deposited on any Property/Unit.

 D. Common Areas

 1. Alteration or construction in or upon any portion of the common area is not permitted except at the direction of and with the express written consent of the Board of Directors.

 2. The common areas must be used only for the purposes for which they were intended and reasonably suited.